mattermost/mattermost-handbook/contributors/join-us/localization.md

 Mattermost@DefaultUserTranslateWIP: everybody who joins the server is automaticly added to this group and is able to translate WIP languages
-Mattermost@DefaultUserSuggestionsToShipped: everybody who joins the server is automaticly added to this group and is able to make suggestions to the shipped languages mattermost@Translators xx: specific groups for each shipped language.
-A translator for this specific language should be added here
+Mattermost@DefaultUserSuggestionsToShipped: everybody who joins the server is automaticly added to this group and is able to make suggestions to the shipped languages mattermost@Translators [language]: A group for each shipped language.
+Add translators for each language here.

 ## Setting up new translations on Weblate